Seven Major Campaigns to Support Whistlebowers

 Action #2 of 2024 DOJ must accept Confidential/Anonymous Disclosures

-The Department of Justice still hasn’t implemented procedures for dealing with anonymous and confidential whistleblowers who report violations of the Bank Secrecy Act, despite being legally required to do so since 2021.
+The Department of Justice still hasn’t implemented procedures for dealing with anonymous and confidential whistleblowers.
+These whistleblowers report violations of the Bank Secrecy Act.
+The Department has been legally obligated to do so since 2021.

 Action #3 of 2024 Strengthen the SEC Whistleblower Program